mariolinguito/codingadventures/content/blog/sqlserver-drupal-lando/index.md

 fi
 ```

-Okay, all goods, but let me explain some pieces of the code \[at least the darkest ones]:
+Okay, all good, but let me explain some pieces of the code \[at least the darkest ones]:

 ```shell
 if [ -f /mssql/env/.lando.env ]; then